Thao2004/cen4020-georgia-incollege/README.md

 **Epic 6:** Job/Internship posting functionality.
 Users can post job listings with title, description, employer, location, and optional salary.
 All postings are persistently stored with unique auto-incrementing IDs.

+**Epic 7:** Browsw & Applying to Job/Internships (with Report Enhancement).
+Users can browse all available job and internship listings, simulate the application process, and generate a summary report of their own applications.

+**Epic 8:** Basic messaging system allows users to send private messages to each other within InCollege application.

+**Epic 9:** Enhance the messaging system to allow logged-in users to retrieve and display the messages they have received.

 ## Persistence

 All data is stored across runs in:

 - **accounts.dat** - account credentials
 - **profiles.dat** - user profiles
 - **requests.dat** -  pending/processed connection requests
 - **connections.dat** - established (accepted) connections
+- **messages.dat** - messages information

 ---

 ## Getting Started